Skip to main content

 The ILS Labs Peptide QC Panel

-ILS Laboratories offers a comprehensive Peptide QC Panel that includes all five core tests in a single submission: purity by HPLC, quantitation by HPLC, identity by LC-MS, endotoxin by LAL, and heavy metals by ICP-MS. We also offer sterility testing as an add-on for peptides intended for in vivo use.
+ILS Laboratories offers a comprehensive Peptide QC Panel that includes core tests in a single submission: purity and quantitation by HPLC, endotoxin by LAL, rapid sterility screening, and heavy metals by ICP-MS.

 Our standardized panel provides preferred pricing and faster turnaround compared to ordering tests individually, with most results delivered within 3–5 business days.
 Every result is reported on a QR-verified Certificate of Analysis with full traceability under our ISO 17025 quality system.